cellsignal/incytr-viz/src/incytr_viz/assets/help.md

 ### Filtering

 - By default, each condition panel displays pathways upregulated (by adjusted fold change) in that condition.
-The panel on the left (labeled with a "+" sign) shows pathways with positive fold change values, and the panel on the right shows negative fold change values.
+The panel on the left (labeled with a "+" sign) shows pathways with positive adj. fold change values, and the panel on the right shows negative adj. fold change values.

 - Filters available include:

   - Sender cell type
   - Receiver cell type
   - Ligand/Receptor/EM/Target Gene
-  - "Filter any role" -- display targets with selected genes regardless of pathway role
+  - Any role --> display pathways containing selected genes regardless of pathway role
-  - "Filter kinase relationship" -- if available, select pathways with a signaling-involed kinase (SiK) relationship between components.
+  - Kinase Relationship --> if available, select pathways with a signaling-involed kinase (SiK) relationship between components.
 For example, filtering on "Receptor --> EM" displays pathways where the receptor is a predicted kinase of the effector molecule.

 - Filters are applied additively (a pathway must pass all filters in order to be displayed).
-Except for UMAP-based filtering (see below), filters are applied to both conditions.
+Except for UMAP-based filtering, filters are applied to both conditions simultaneously.

 - Most metrics are condition-independent.
 For example, there is one adjusted fold-change value for each pathway, and it is the sign of the value that indicates the condition in which it is upgregulated.

-- Signalling probability and P-value are reported separately for each condition (e.g. signalling probability).
+- Some metrics (e.g. signalling probability and p-value) are reported separately for each condition.
 In these cases, each condition will be filtered according to its corresponding value.
-These metrics are suffixed with the condition name in the incytr analysis output file (e.g. SigProb_5X, SigProb_WT)
+Condition-specific metrics are suffixed with the condition name in the incytr analysis package output (e.g. SigProb_5X, SigProb_WT)

 ### Network View